 The system is not logical because you need a huge amount of soil improvers.
 We consume a lot of them and we don’t produce them.
 You can produce them via green manure, but organic animal matter is something else altogether.
 If we were doing it all again we would team up with livestock farmers, it would be much more logical.

 In horticulture, the whole season rides on five months.
 You can’t put anything off, you work with the weather.
 We use very few products, to protect the environment, we set aside zones for insects and butterflies.
 We put in hedgerows as windbreaks, and to attract species of birds, hedgehogs, toads.

 You can insist on dealing with parasites, but in that case, you’re going to have to intervene forever.
 Every year we get aphids.
 It can be very stressful.
 One year we decided to let them rip because when you think about it, it’s simple: you always hear about ladybirds for aphids.
 But a ladybird isn’t going to come and nest here if there’s only three aphids.
 She wants to feed her larvae.
 We have three weeks where it’s a disaster, there’s puceron everywhere and the ladybirds are laying their eggs.
 After a long time, the larvae get bigger and eat the pucerons.
 The greenhouse clears and the vegetables start growing again.

 You have to accept you can’t control everything, and let it go.
-Our approach is to make the conditions favourable: we have a pond, hedgerows, untended spaces, to give the farm every chance to be as diverse as possible and to reach a state of equilibrium.
+Our approach is to make the conditions favourable: we have a pond, hedgerows, fallow land, to give the farm every chance to be as diverse as possible and to reach a state of equilibrium.
 It’s working better and better; we need to intervene less and less.